Global Solutions with Small Initial Data to Semilinear Wave Equations with Energy Supercritical Powers: Abstract

 \section{Abstract}

-Considering $1+n$ dimensional semilinear wave equations with energy supercritical powers $p> 1+4/(n-2)$, we obtain global solutions for any initial data with small norm in $H^{s_c}\times H^{s_c-1}$, under the technical smooth condition $p>s_c-s_0$, with certain $s_0\le 1$ and $s_c=n/2-2/(p-1)$.
-When $p\geq 2$, we could take $s_0=1$.
+Considering $1+n$ dimensional semilinear wave equations with energy supercritical powers $p> 1+4/(n-2)$, we obtain global solutions for any initial data with small norm in $H^{s_c}\times H^{s_c-1}$, under the technical smooth condition $p>s_c-\bar{s}_0$, with $\bar{s}_0= 1/2+(n-3)/(2\max(n-1-p,n-3))$ and $s_c=n/2-2/(p-1)$.
 In particular, combined with previous works, our results give a complete verification of the Strauss conjecture, up to space dimension $9$.
 The higher dimensional case, $n\ge 10$, seems to be unreachable, in view of the wellposed theory in $H^s$.